Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 summary

 You explored Die Brücke and the Blue Rider Group.
-Remember, the Blue Rider Group was an informal group of artists whose work in the early 20th century was recognized for using abstracted forms and colors.
-Die Brücke was a 20th-century German expressionist art movement wherein artists’ work is characterized by unnatural and bold-colored landscapes and portraits.
+Remember that the Blue Rider Group was an informal group of artists whose work in the early 20th century was recognized for using abstracted forms and colors.
+Die Brücke was a 20th-century German Expressionist art movement wherein artists’ works were characterized by unnatural and bold-colored landscapes and portraits.

-Finally, you examined examples of Expressionism and artwork of this movement, including: Woman with a Hat, Portrait of Madame Matisse (The Green Stripe), Street, Dresden, Fate of the Animals, and Improvisation No. 28.
+Finally, you examined examples of Expressionism and artwork from this movement, including Woman With a Hat, Portrait of Madame Matisse (The Green Stripe), Street, Dresden, Fate of the Animals, and Improvisation 28 (Second Version).

 Source: THIS TUTORIAL WAS AUTHORED BY IAN MCCONNELL AND TAMORA KOWALSKI FOR SOPHIA LEARNING.
 PLEASE SEE OUR TERMS OF USE.